kata-containers/community/CONTRIBUTING.md

 [git rebase](https://help.github.com/github/using-git/about-git-rebase)
 multiple commits on your branch.
 Follow these steps.

-1. Update the `master` branch in your local copy of the upstream
+1. Update the `main` branch in your local copy of the upstream
    repository:

     ```
     $ cd $GOPATH/src/github.com/kata-containers/community
-    $ git checkout master
+    $ git checkout main
-    $ git pull --rebase upstream master
+    $ git pull --rebase upstream main
     ```

     The previous command downloads all the latest changes from the upstream